Articles

 There are many advantages to consider before setting up self managed superannuation funds.
 The main advantages are outlined below:

-• Having an SMSF gives members a wide range of investment options, such as direct shares and direct property, including property used by their business.
+• Having an SMSF gives members a wide range of investment options.
+For instance, they can invest in direct shares and direct property, including property used by their business.
 In restricted circumstances, the fund can purchase assets from members of the fund.

 What are some of the ‘onerous obligations’ taken on by a member of an SMSF?

-Members of a self managed superannuation funds are also required to be trustees of the fund (or a director, if a corporate trustee is used).
-On establishing a SMSF, it is the responsibility of the trustee(s) of the fund to ensure that the fund complies with the law at all times.
-It is therefore important that trustees at least, understand their administration and reporting obligations – and seek professional help if necessary.
+Members of a self managed superannuation funds are also required to be trustees of the fund.
+If a corporate trustee is used, they will need to act as a director of that entity.
+It is the continuous responsibility of the trustee(s) of the fund to ensure that the fund complies with the law.
+It is therefore important that trustees at least –

-When establishing and maintaining a self managed superannuation fund you will need to look at a broad range of responsibilities, which include:
+When establishing and maintaining a self managed superannuation fund a broad range of responsibilities are undertaken, which include:

 • Appointing trustees,